Crisis Farm Dorobanti

 If a substance is insoluble and still stable in a liquid, it can be prepared as a suspension.
 This process allows for uniform dispersion of the active substance throughout the vehicle, as well as precise dosing.
 If a formula is soluble and stable in a liquid, it is prepared in a solution.
 When compounding, the stability of the composition, homogeneity, but also the change in pH will be taken into account.

-The Crisia Farm Laboratory compounds creams, lotions, gels, solutions and ointments for topical application, which are easy to administer and target specific affected areas.
-Our topical compounded preparations are used for infections (both fungal and bacterial), inflammations, local anesthetics and dental procedures.
-For otic compounded formulas we use a bioadhesive, thermoreversible gel.
-At cold temperatures it is liquid, and at room temperature it has the consistency of a gel.
+The Crisia Farm Laboratory / Recipe prepares creams, lotions, gels, solutions and ointments for topical application, which are easy to administer and target specific affected areas.
+Our topical magistral preparations are used for infections (both fungal and bacterial), inflammations, local anesthetics and dental procedures.
+For otic magistral formulas we use a bioadhesive, thermoreversible gel.
+At cold temperatures it is liquid, and at body temperature it has the consistency of a gel.

 In certain cases (e.g. thyroid disease), the veterinary patient needs a preparation that allows administration in the form of a transdermal gel.
 Typically, the transdermal gel is applied to the inside of the ear, and the treatment penetrates the skin into the systemic circulation.